 This Market Spotlight report covers the Hodgkin’s Lymphoma market, comprising key marketed and pipeline drugs, clinical trials, key upcoming and regulatory events, recent events and analyst opinion, patent information, a 10-year disease incidence forecast, probability of success, and licensing and acquisition deals, as well as presenting drug-specific revenue forecasts.

-- Datamonitor Healthcare estimates that in 2016, there were 70,700 incident cases of Hodgkin’s lymphoma worldwide, and expects that number to increase to 77,400 incident cases by 2025.
+- Datamonitor Healthcare estimates that in 2017, there were 78,600 incident cases of Hodgkin’s lymphoma worldwide, and expects that number to increase to 86,000 incident cases by 2026.

-- The majority of industry-sponsored drugs in active clinical development for Hodgkin’s lymphoma are in Phase II, with no drugs in Phase III.
+- The majority of the industry-sponsored drugs in active clinical development for Hodgkin’s lymphoma are in Phase II, with no drugs in Phase III.

 - Therapies in the pipeline for Hodgkin’s lymphoma focus on a wide variety of targets.
-The majority of the pipeline drugs in development are administered via the oral and intravenous routes, with only one product being tested in an intratumoral formulation.
+The majority of the pipeline drugs in development are administered via the oral or intravenous routes, with only one product being tested in an intratumoral formulation.

-- The overall likelihood of approval of a Phase I hematologic asset is 10.9%, and the average probability a drug advances from Phase III is 57.6%.
-Drugs, on average, take 8.7 years from Phase I to approval, compared to 9.2 years in the overall oncology space.
+- The overall likelihood of approval of a Phase I hematologic asset is 10.1%, and the average probability a drug advances from Phase III is 57.7%.
+Drugs, on average, take 8.8 years from Phase I to approval, compared to 9.3 years in the overall oncology space.

 - The US has a substantial lead in the number of Hodgkin’s lymphoma clinical trials globally.
 France leads the major EU markets, while China has the top spot in Asia.

 - Clinical trial activity in the Hodgkin’s lymphoma space is dominated by completed trials.
-Takeda has the highest number of completed clinical trials for Hodgkin’s lymphoma, with 46 trials.
+Takeda has the highest number of completed clinical trials for Hodgkin’s lymphoma, with 47 trials.